(Last Updated on : 21/04/2017)

 Beaches of Goa

 Beaches of Goa cover about 125 kilometres of its coastline.
 These beaches of scenic beauty are divided into North Goa and South Goa.
 Beaches of North Goa are more commercial and abundant tourists created an excitement for its night life.
-Whereas, the beaches of South Goa are filled with luxury hotels and private guest houses, which are solitary and silent.
+The beaches of South Goa are filled with luxury hotels and private guest houses, which are solitary and silent.

 Arambol Beach is a unique beach in North Goa, which is placed at the distance of 50 km from the district headquarters.
 There are both rocky and sandy beaches and are much sought after.
 The high cliffs near Arambol Beach are popular for paragliding and dolphin watching.
 It has also a sweet water pond right on the store, which has made the place, lot more attractive.

-This is situated at 22 km away.
+This tranquil sea beach is situated at 22 km away.
 It is a popular beach dominated by Chapora Fort

 Anjuna Beach is a popular beach area adjacent to Chapora Fort.
 In Anjuna there is magnificent Albuquerque mansion that was built in 1920.
 Octagonal towers and attractive Mangalore tiled-roof always flank this place.

 is the famous beach is 16 km away from the main point i.e. the district headquarters.
 This is the most popular holiday resort in Goa.
 Excellent accommodation facilities are available at this place.
 These particularly include the tourist resort and cottages.